-The analysis of the environmental risk was carried out based on the vulnerability approach described in section 2.2.3.
-The hazardous thresholds used range from 5 kg/m^2 (minor damages to vegetation) up to 1500 kg/m^2 (near total kill zone) in agreement with ?.
+The analysis of the environmental risk was carried out based on the vulnerability approach described in Sect.
+2.2.3.
+The hazardous thresholds used range from 5 kg/m (minor damages to vegetation) up to 1,500 kg/m (near total kill zone) in agreement with Blong (1984).
 The resulting risk indices were calculated as the product of hazard and vulnerability, for each eruption scenario.
 Similarly to the economic risk, resulting risk indices are comprised between 0 and 1, and the same risk classes were applied to the environmental risk.